 Our Remuneration Committee is authorized to engage a compensation consultant or other advisors to review our executive officers' compensation, including a benchmarking analysis against the compensation of executive officers at comparable companies, to ensure that our compensation is market competitive, with the goal of retaining and adequately motivating our senior management.
-During 2020, our Remuneration Committee retained Willis Towers Watson to make recommendations for updating our compensation peer group, and to review and make recommendations regarding our executive and director compensation for 2021.
+During 2022, our Remuneration Committee retained Willis Towers Watson (up to July 31, 2022) and Pearl Meyer (effective from August 1, 2022) to make recommendations for updating our compensation peer group, and to review and make recommendations regarding our executive and director compensation for 2022.

 Our Remuneration Committee regularly evaluates the performance of its compensation consultants, considers alternative compensation consultants, and has the final authority to engage and terminate such services.
-The Remuneration Committee has assessed the independence of Willis Towers Watson pursuant to SEC rules and the applicable listing standards of The Nasdaq Global Market and concluded that no conflict of interest exists that would prevent Willis Towers Watson from serving as an independent consultant to our Remuneration Committee.
+The Remuneration Committee assessed the independence of Willis Towers Watson pursuant to SEC rules and the applicable listing standards of The Nasdaq Global Market and concluded that no conflict of interest existed that would prevent Willis Towers Watson from serving as an independent consultant to our Remuneration Committee.
+Similarly, the Remuneration Committee has assessed the independence of Pearl Meyer pursuant to SEC rules and the applicable listing standards of The Nasdaq Global Market and concluded that no conflict of interest exists that would prevent Pearl Meyer from serving as an independent consultant to our Remuneration Committee.

-During 2021, Willis Towers Watson regularly attended the meetings of our Remuneration Committee (both with and without management present) and provided the following services:
+During 2022, each of Willis Towers Watson and Pearl Meyer regularly attended the meetings of our Remuneration Committee (both with and without management present) and provided the following services:

-- consulting with the Remuneration Committee chair and other members between committee meetings; - conducting a review of the 2020 compensation comparator peer group and making recommendations, as appropriate, for changes for use when making 2021 compensation decisions; - providing competitive market data based on the compensation peer group for our executive officer positions and evaluating how the compensation we pay our executive officers compares both to our performance and to how the companies in our compensation peer group compensate their executives; - reviewing and analyzing the base salary levels, annual cash bonus opportunities, and long-term incentive compensation opportunities of our executive officers; - assessing executive compensation trends within our industry, and updating on corporate governance and regulatory issues and developments; - reviewing market equity compensation practices, including burn rate and overhang, and advising on the mix of equity award types; and - providing competitive market data based on the compensation peer group for the non-employee members of our Board and evaluating the compensation we pay to our non-employee directors.
+- consulted with the Remuneration Committee chair and other members between committee meetings; - conducted a review of the 2021/2022 compensation comparator peer group and made recommendations, as appropriate, for changes for use when making 2022 compensation decisions; - provided competitive market data based on the compensation peer group and relevant survey data for our executive officer positions and evaluated how the compensation we pay our executive officers compares both to our performance and to the market executive compensation levels; - reviewed and analyzed the base salary levels, annual cash bonus opportunities, and long-term incentive compensation opportunities of our executive officers; - assessing executive compensation trends within our industry, and provided updates on corporate governance and regulatory issues and developments; - reviewed market equity compensation practices, including burn rate and overhang, and advised on the mix of equity award types; and - provided competitive non-employee director market compensation data from the compensation peer group and evaluated the compensation we pay to our non-employee directors.